Matrix logistic map: fractal spectral distributions and transfer of chaos

 \section{Acknowledgements}

-It is a pleasure to thank Piotr Gawron, Wojciech Słomczy{\'n}ski and Tomasz Szarek for discussions on invariant measures of dynamical systems, to Maciej Nowak, Zbigniew Pucha{\l}a and Kamil Szpojankowski for valuable consultations on spectra of non-hermitian random matrices and to Oskar Pro{\'s}niak and Piotr Staro{\'n} for stimulating interaction on generalized logistic map.
-Financial support by Narodowe Centrum Nauki under the Quantera project number 2021/03/Y/ST2/00193 and by Foundation for Polish Science under the Team-Net project no. POIR.04.04.00-00-17C1/18-00. is gratefully acknowledged.
+It is a pleasure to thank Piotr Gawron, Wojciech S{\l}omczy{\'n}ski and Tomasz Szarek for discussions on invariant measures of dynamical systems, as well as Maciej Nowak, Zbigniew Pucha{\l}a and Kamil Szpojankowski for valuable consultations on spectra of non-Hermitian random matrices and Adam Bollt, Oskar Pro{\'s}niak and Piotr Staro{\'n} for stimulating interactions.
+Financial support by Narodowe Centrum Nauki under the Quantera project number 2021/03/Y/ST2/00193 and by Foundation for Polish Science under the Team-Net project no. POIR.04.04.00-00-17C1/18-00 is gratefully acknowledged.